 Several of the founders, including Adams, attended Harvard.
 The sole academic requirements for admission to Harvard University in the 1640s were as follows: “When any scholar is able to read Tully [Cicero] or such like classical Latin author ex tempore and make and speak true Latin in verse and prose suo (ut aiunt) Marte [by his own power, as they say], and decline perfectly the paradigms of nouns and verbs in the Greek tongue, then may he be admitted into the college, nor shall any claim admission before such qualification.”

 No ACT or SAT scores.
 No application essays.
 Just proof you knew Latin and Greek.

 Of the 55 delegates to the Constitutional Convention, 30 of them were college graduates, an astounding number for the time.

-Even many who had little formal education were often quite knowledgeable in classical subjects.
-The Virginian George Wythe, who later became known as the “Teacher of Liberty,” was educated at their backwoods home by his mother.
+Even many who had little formal education were often quite knowledgeable in Classical subjects.
+The Virginian George Wythe, who later became known as the “Teacher of Liberty,” was educated in his backwoods home by his mother.
 His Greek was accounted by his contemporaries to have been perfect.

 Of course there were also those opposed to the influence of the Classical languages.